iterative/ldb-resources/README.md

 ## LDB tutorial

-Here is an [end-to-end tutorial](documentation/Getting-started-with-LDB.md) for a Data-driven AI task with LDB
+Here is an [end-to-end tutorial](documentation/Getting-started-with-LDB.md) for a Data-centric AI task with LDB

 ## LDB commands